GabrielCoetzee/Media-Player/README.md

 # Media-Player

 Features Recently added :
-- Themes! :-)
+- Themes! - Thanks to the amazing Mahapps Metro library :-)
 - Enable / Disable Transparency and slider to select preferred opacity
-- Recently ported to .NET Core 3.1
+- Recently ported to .NET 6

 This is a Media Player that I am actively working on.
 This is made for personal use only.
 I do not own any of the images used in this software, and this software will not be distributed.